Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## Operation not Permitted Error in Kubemarine Docker Run

+### Description
-**Symptoms**: Some command in Kubemarine docker fails with "Operation not permitted" error.
-The command can be absolutely different, e.g. new thread creation for Kubemarine run or simple `ls` command.
+Some commands in Kubemarine Docker fail with the "Operation not permitted" error.
+These commands can vary, such as creating a new thread for Kubemarine or executing a simple `ls` command.

+### Alerts
+Not applicable.

+### Stack trace(s)
+Not applicable.

+### How to solve
-**Root cause**: The problem is not compatible docker and Kubemarine base [image version](/Dockerfile#L1): Kubemarine uses system calls, that is not allowed by default in docker.
+The root cause of this issue is incompatibility between the Docker version and the Kubemarine base [image version](/Dockerfile#L1).
+Kubemarine uses system calls that are not allowed by default in Docker, causing the failure.

-**Solution**: Check the compatibility issues for used docker version and Kubemarine base [image version](/Dockerfile#L1) and upgrade docker version to one, where found issues are resolved.
+To fix this issue:
+1. **Check for compatibility issues** between the Docker version being used and the Kubemarine base [image version](/Dockerfile#L1).
+If there are known issues, upgrade Docker to a version that resolves them.

-As alternative, provide additional grants to Kubemarine container using `--privileged` or `--cap-add` options for docker command.
+2. **Use additional grants** for the Kubemarine container by adding the `--privileged` or `--cap-add` options to the Docker command to provide the necessary permissions.

-**Example of problem**: Kubemarine image `v0.25.0` runs `ls -la` command on `Centos 7.5 OS` with docker version `1.13.1-102` installed:
+Example of the problem: Kubemarine image `v0.25.0` runs the `ls -la` command on `CentOS 7.5` with Docker version `1.13.1-102`:
 ```bash
 $ docker run --entrypoint ls kubemarine:v0.25.0 -la
 ls: cannot access '.': Operation not permitted